ganbarodigital/go_glob/README.md

 * `\` escapes the following character.
 Use this to tell Glob to treat characters like `*` as a normal char and not as a wildcard.

 Any other characters in the pattern are treated as a requirement to match exactly that character.

+### What About Extended Globbing, Globstars, and GLOB_IGNORE?

+_Extended globbing_ adds support for _pattern lists_ and _alternates_.
+It's not supported in this release.
+We'd like to support it in the future, but no promises!

+_Globstars_ are the `**` and `**/` wildcards.
+They're used in _pathname expansion_ to match all files, all directories, and sub-directories.
+Because `Glob` currently only deals with arbitrary strings, it doesn't make sense to implement _globstar_ support atm.

+`GLOB_IGNORE` is an environment variable used in _pathname expansion_ as a second filter against filepaths that have matched the globbing pattern.
+Because `Glob` currently only deals with arbitrary strings, it doesn't make sense to implement _GLOB_IGNORE_ support atm.

 ### What Happens When A Match Method Is Called?